apoclyps/my-dev-space/lambdas/README.md

 ### Transformer

-This lambda takes the Farset Labs calendar iCalendar data which has been saved to S3, transforms it into a standardised format and saves it back to S3.
+This lambda takes the Farset Labs Google calendar JSON data which has been saved to S3, transforms it into a standardised format and saves it back to S3.

 This lambda is triggered by the creation of the source file by the producer